Stuart Black with 'Tornado' at Aberdeen in August 2019

 Attention to Detail

 Stuart's work has featured on table mats, bookmarks, playing cards, a wide variety of publications including the railway and aviation press, museum guides and a collector's portfolio of railway stamps for the Royal Mail.
 In 2017 he compiled and illustrated a book called 'Loco Spotter's Guide' for Osprey publications.
 This book contains over 60 of his locomotive artworks.
 More recently he was commissioned by the 288 Group to provide illustrations for the The Great British Railway Heritage Ingot Collection as part of the Westminster Collection's 'Mint Editions'.
-So far, there have been two series featuring 12 different locomotives artworks in each on 24 carat gold-plated ingots.
+So far, there have been two series featuring 12 different locomotive artworks in each on 24 carat gold-plated ingots.

 A Selection of Playing Cards for The National Railway Museum

 Loco Spotter's Guide - Compiled and Illustrated by Stuart Black

 Stuart is an accomplished glider pilot and flies from The Borders Gliding Club at Milfield in Northumberland (see the videos on the 'links' page).

 Stuart flying his DG-300 glider over Scotland in October 2013